KennyHermus/FullstackOpen/part1/README.md

 ## About

-This part of the course covered the basics of web development with JavaScript and React including JSX, event-handlers, and rendering components.
+This part of the course covered the basics of web development with JavaScript and React including JSX, objects, event-handlers, and rendering components.
 There were three main applications that were built throughout this lesson, being courseinfo, unicafe, and anecdotes, each with their own subdirectory.
 I also have a subdirectory named lessonCode which contains the source code of the examples and follow-along code throughout this part.

 ## Course Info

-These exercises revolved around presenting course information through a React web application.
+These exercises revolved around presenting course information through a React web application and a course object as a data input.

 ### Exercises 1 & 2
 Exercises 1 & 2 tested knowledge of JSX, components, and passing in arguments to components.
 They also touched on nesting components.

 ### Exercises 3 - 5
+Exercises 3 - 5 reformatted the web-app by aggregating the input variables to an object and passing this object into each component.
+Thus, each component definition required accessing the various object attributes and some attributes' array elements.

 ## Unicafe